sid88in/serverless-appsync-plugin/doc/custom-domain.md

 ## Configuration

 - `name`: Required.
 The fully qualified domain name to assiciate this API to.
-- `certificateArn`: Required.
+- `certificateArn`: Optional.
 A valid certificate ARN for the domain name.
+If not provided, this plugin will try its best finding a certificate that matches the domain.
 - `useCloudFormation`: Boolean.
 Optional.
 Wheter to use CloudFormation or CLI commands to manage the domain.
 See [Using CloudFormation or CLI commands](#using-cloudformation-vs-the-cli-commands).
 Defaults to `true`.
 - `retain`: Boolean.
 Optional.
 Whether to retain the domain and domain association when they are removed from CloudFormation.
 Defaults to `false`.
 See [Ejecting from CloudFormation](#ejecting-from-cloudformation)
 - `route53`: See [Route53 configuration](#route53-configuration).
 Defaults to `true`